 2. Where can I get the company’s financial report and other information?

-There are three places where you can get the financial reports and other pieces of information of a company– 1) Company’s website, 2) Stock exchange website (NSE/BSE), and 3) Financial websites (like moneycontrol, investing, et market etc)
+There are three places where you can get the financial reports and other pieces of information about a company– 1) the Company’s website, 2) the Stock exchange website (NSE/BSE), and 3) Financial websites (like Trade Brains Portal, Moneycontrol, Investingdotcom, ET market, etc)

 Besides, the best place to get all the important data related to a company is its website and annual report.
 This is because those reports and information are periodically scrutinized by independent auditors and SEBI.
 On the other hand, financial websites may contain little error while collecting these financial data from the company.